Euro-BioImaging/OME_Zarr_Tools/README.md

 In general, everything that is formatted like this: `command bla bla` should be copy-pasted into the BAND terminal window and enter should be pressed to execute that code.

 Although we are doing this practical on a cloud computer, you should be able to reproduce all of this on a local (Linux) computer.
-Here [are the installation instructions](https://git.embl.de/oezdemir/course_scripts/-/tree/main/installation), which you may have to modify a bit, but the conda installation parts should work on any system.
+[Here are the installation instructions]([https://git.embl.de/oezdemir/course_scripts/-/tree/main/installation](https://github.com/bugraoezdemir/OME_Zarr_Tools/blob/main/install.sh)), which you may have to modify a bit, but the conda installation parts should work on any system.
 Let us know if you need help with that!

 ### Inspection of the remote datasets